IslandViewPTA/islandview-pta-site/content/news/2021-3-newsletter.md

 #### MYSTERY BOOK CLUES

-Listen during morning announcements each week for the mystery book clues.
+Listen during Mr. Hanrahan's announcements each week for the mystery book clues.
 Write down and give your clue to the staff member leading your daily break.

 #### WEEKLY GUEST READER

-Listen to the weekly Guest Reader on Mr. Hanrahan’s morning announcements.
+Listen to the weekly Guest Reader on Mr. Hanrahan’s daily announcements.

 #### FOREST BOOK HUNT